nginxinc/kubernetes-ingress/docs/content/usage-reporting.md

     YmFy
     ```

-2. Create a Kubernetes namespace `nginx-cluster-connector` for the NGINX Cluster Connector:
-    ```
-    > kubectl create namespace nginx-cluster-connector
-    ```
-3. In order to make the credential available to NGINX Cluster Connector, we need to create a Kubernetes secret.
-Copying the following content to a text editor, and fill in under `data` the base64 representation of the username and password obtained in step 1:
+5. Copying the following content to a text editor, and fill in under `data` the base64 representation of the username and password obtained in step 1:
     ```
     apiVersion: v1
     kind: Secret